Dangers of Drug Addiction

 • Withdrawal symptoms when trying to cut back or quit.

-• Jeopardizing your relationships with friends and family.
+- Jeopardizing relationships with friends and family.

-• Neglecting work responsibilities.
+- Neglecting work and school responsibilities.

-But it isn’t hard to recognize the damage that drugs can cause to a person, a family or a community.
-The dangers of drug addiction are far-reaching, ranging from an individual to a national level.
-When you’re ready to confront your own addiction, your main concern should be how drug abuse can affect your life and the lives of those around you.
+Even for professional counselors and doctors, it can be hard to identify the point where recreational drug use crosses over into addiction.
+However, it isn’t hard to recognize the damage that drugs can cause to a person, a family, or a community.
+The dangers of drug addiction are far-reaching.
+When an individual is ready to confront his or her own addiction, the main concern should be how drug abuse can affect that individual’s life and the lives of family, friends, and the greater community.

-- Exposure to an environment where drug use is accepted and drugs are readily available
+- Exposure to an environment where drug use is accepted and drugs are readily available.

 Phases of Addiction